Keto Wine Lovers Unite: A Comprehensive Guide to Enjoying Vino on Your Keto Journey!”

 Chardonnay

 A popular white wine varietal is Chardonnay.
-Many people enjoy an oaky or buttery Chardonnay, the butter is fitting for the keto diet.
+Many enjoy an oaky or buttery Chardonnay; the butter fits the keto diet.
 A typical Chardonnay comes in at about 123 calories and 2g of net carbs per serving.
-Making this an excellent keto option for white wine.
+They are making this an excellent keto option for white wine.

 Pinot Grigio